softwarefactory-project/sf-docs/docs/guides/index.rst

 Guides
 ======

-This chapter list standalone guides you can follow to deploy and/or use Software Factory.
+This chapter lists standalone guides you can follow to deploy and/or use Software Factory.